Mistobaan/datasets/README.md

 ### `DatasetBuilder`

-All datasets are implemented as subclasses of `tfds.core.DatasetBuilder`.
+All datasets are implemented as subclasses of `tfds.DatasetBuilder`.
 TFDS has two entry points:

-*   `tfds.builder`: Returns the `tfds.core.DatasetBuilder` instance, giving
+*   `tfds.builder`: Returns the `tfds.DatasetBuilder` instance, giving
      control over `builder.download_and_prepare()` and
      `builder.as_dataset()`.
 *   `tfds.load`: Convenience wrapper which hides the `download_and_prepare` and